daveray/dorothy/README.md

 *Dorothy assumes you have an understanding of Graphviz and DOT.
 The text below describes the mechanics of Dorothy's DSL, but you'll need to refer to the Graphviz documentation for specifics on node shapes, valid attributes, etc.*

+*The Graphviz dot tool executable must be on the system path*

 Dorothy is on Clojars.
 In Leiningen:

     [dorothy "x.y.z"]